Diamond Shapes | Round - Oval - Emerald - Cushion - Pear - Marquise

 A pear cut diamond is great for all manner of brides-to-be, whether you’re looking for a vintage, modern or classic look.

-Characterised by an elongated shape with opposite ends that draw to a sharp point, the marquise cut dates back centuries and is adored by women all over the world.
+Characterised by an elongated shape with opposite ends that draw to a sharp point, the marquise cut diamond dates back centuries and is adored by women all over the world.

 The stretched out shape of the marquise cut flatters every wearer by elongating the finger, making it appear slimmer and longer.
 The extended shape of the marquise cut makes any stone appear larger, ensuring your engagement ring design makes a statement.